 To summarise, if you had to borrow more money or became behind with bills as a result of your guarantor loan repayments, you have grounds to make an affordability complaint.
 This route is available regardless of whether you are still paying the loan, have stopped paying the loan and are relying on your guarantor or even if the loan has been repaid.

 If your affordability complaint is successful there are three potential outcomes.
 Should you still owe money, your interest is removed and you simply repay back what you borrowed.
 If your loan has now been repaid you will receive a refund of the interest in addition to 8% of the amount of your statutory interest.

-We work on a no win no fee basis.
-We charge 36% (30% + VAT) on any successful claims of the total refund received from your lender If you cancel our service without our agreement after 14 days and after we submit your claim you will be liable to pay our full success fee should your claim be successful.
+We work on a ‘no-win, no-fee’ basis.
+We charge 36% (30% + VAT) on any successful claims of the total refund received from your lender.
+If you cancel our service without our agreement after 14 days and after we submit your claim you will be liable to pay our full success fee should your claim be successful.
 You do not need to use our services to make a claim against your lender(s).
 It’s free to claim compensation from financial companies if you have lost money from a mis-sold financial product.
-You can do this yourself directly with the lender(s) and even if they reject your claim you can still take this to the Financial Ombudsman Service http://www.financial-ombudsman.org.uk.
+You can do this yourself directly with the lender(s) and even if they reject your claim you can still take this to the Financial Ombudsman Service at http://www.financial-ombudsman.org.uk.
 If you aren’t sure how to make the claim, you can get free, impartial advice from consumer organisations.